Celtic Week Classes - July 16-22, 2017

 ACCOMPANYING TUNES ON THE FLY (Alan Murray)

 This class is for progressing guitarists looking to hone their skills and focus when in a session environment.
-Here, students can find a deeper look at the aspects of chord substitutions, rhythm, and the elusive “lift” and “drive” that everyone is looking for in their playing.
+Here, students can take a deeper look at the aspects of chord substitutions, rhythm and the elusive “lift” and “drive” that everyone is looking for in their playing.
 We’ll delve deeper into tune structure, keys, modes, and time signatures and discuss how to recognize them quickly in a session.
-In this class, students will learn to “hear” more of the music they already play.
+In this theory-based class, students will learn to “hear” more of the music they already play.
 An audio recorder is recommended.

 CELTIC BOUZOUKI (John Doyle)

 In this class we will explore the first basic chord structures for backing tunes and songs, rhythmic patterns in Celtic music, and then explore further into counter-melodies, hammer-ons, and other techniques used to make bouzouki accompaniment dynamic and unique.
-Students should bring bouzouki, pick, capo and recording device.
+Students should bring a bouzouki, pick, capo and recording device.

 MANDOLIN I (Marla Fibish)

 This class will focus on getting the feel, pulse and flow of Irish music on the mandolin.
 We’ll start by acknowledging that the mandolin is fundamentally a rhythm instrument on which we are trying to play melodies.
 In order to do that, there are two main areas of focus – getting the right hand moving in rhythm to create the framework, while then focusing on the left hand to maximize sustain and tone production to get a flowing melodic sound.
-We’ll work on understanding the pulse of the music and getting your right hand ‘drummer’ going.
+We’ll work on understanding the pulse of Irish music and getting your right hand ‘drummer’ going.
 We’ll learn and practice picking patterns for various tune types (jigs, reels, polkas, etc.), engaging the wrist (and the rest of your body) to create a full and rhythmic sound.
 We’ll do exercises and learn tunes together (by ear) and use those tunes to demonstrate, drill and practice what we learn.
 Bring a recording device!

 MANDOLIN II (Marla Fibish)